uItramarine/youtube-playlist-combiner/README.md

 # youtube-playlist-combiner
-Combine all tracks from public playlist into one.
+Data importer to channel

 # Plan
-- Add error chatching for downloader process
+- Add error chatching for downloader process (Boss of Gym)
-- Add documentation about how to use this tool
+- Add documentation about how to use this tool (Ez)

 # Problems
 Function `yt_dlp.YoutubeDL.download(url)` can take a list with links to audio,